 Marlin Bay Resort and Marina is a very special place.
 We spent a few days here last February, and loved it.
 The facilities are spectacular, with a friendly, helpful and knowledgeable staff, and best of all, the views of the Gulf and the sunset are incredible!
+Oh, and that pool!!
 We were thrilled that we crossed our wake here, and could spend the next week relaxing.
 After our long run from Naples (nearly 10 hours), we were ready to do nothing!
 We were in Slip #2, right next to the little lighthouse at the marina entrance, with an unobstructed view of the Gulf and the sandy sitting area along the water just steps from Misty.
-We were thrilled to be there!
+It was the perfect spot, and we were thrilled to be there!

 There were quite a few Loopers at Marlin Bay.
 The marina has more than doubled in size, adding a huge northern basin since we were here last year.
 We were happy to be in the southern basin, as it’s smaller with better views and closer access to the pool, bar and clubhouse.
 Every evening, the boaters gather in the chairs along the water to watch the sunset and enjoy a cocktail, many arriving with conch shells in hands to salute sundown!
 Yes, that happens!